Head Coach: Dave Mallas

 Team Manager: Joe Hernandez

 A local product, Joe Hernandez enters his 6th season as team manager for the Monarchs’ baseball program.
 Hernandez came to LAVC from Birmingham High School after earning his diploma in 2002.
 After taking a basketball class (where he met former Athletic Director Dee Stark), he was hired and fell in love with Valley’s Athletic and Kinesiology Department.

 During Hernandez LAVC baseball journey, he got off to an explosive start, helping the team score a conference title (2010) and later a playoff berth (2012).
+His Overall Record in college level is 100-124-2.
 Joe Hernandez helps Coach Mallas with student athletes to 4 year level, to continue their academics and baseball careers.

 Joe Hernandez lives in Northridge where he enjoys spending time off with family and friends. he enjoys watching sports and other live events.